Philosophy of Humor

 The hypothesis that laughter evolved as a play signal is appealing in several ways.
 Unlike the Superiority and Incongruity Theories, it explains the link between humor and the facial expression, body language, and sound of laughter.
 It also explains why laughter is overwhelmingly a social experience, as those theories do not.
 According to one estimate, we are thirty times more likely to laugh with other people than when we are alone (Provine 2000, 45).
 Tracing laughter to a play signal in early humans also accords with the fact that young children today laugh during the same activities—chasing, wrestling, and tickling—in which chimps and gorillas show their play face and laugh-like vocalizations.
 The idea that laughter and humor evolved from mock-aggression, furthermore, helps explain why so much humor today, especially in males, is playfully aggressive.

 Having sketched an account of humor as play with words and ideas, we need to go further in order to counter the Irrationality Objection, especially since that play is based on violating mental patterns and expectations.
-What must be added is an explanation of how playfully violating mental patterns and expectations could foster rationality rather than undermine it.
+What must be added is an explanation of how playfully violating mental patterns and expectations can foster rationality rather than undermine it.

 Part of rationality is thinking abstractly—in a way that is not tied to one’s immediate experience and individual perspective.
 If at a dinner party I spill a blob of ketchup on my shirt that looks like a bullet hole, I could be locked into a Here/Now/Me/Practical mode in which I think only about myself and my soiled shirt.
 Or I could think about embarrassing moments like this as experienced by millions of people over the centuries.
 More abstract still would be to think, as the Buddha did, about how human life is full of problems.